Emptiness as a Negation Phenomenon

 When we’re negating the flying saucer in the glass, are we just focusing on the intellectual idea that actually it’s not true, there is no real flying saucer in the glass?
 Is that how we do it?

-His Holiness the Dalai Lama explains it or describes it as just having a sword, like the sword of Manjushri, and just tzaak! – cut it – and you don’t have that image anymore; no such thing.
+His Holiness the Dalai Lama explains it or describes it as just having a sword, like the sword of Manjushri, and just tzaak! – cut it – and we don’t have that image anymore; no such thing.

 Stages of Meditation